fabhed/validator-endpoint/docs/cli.md

 ### `btvep ratelimit add`

-Add a global rate limit.
-This will be part of the default rate limits for all api keys without specific rate limits.
+Add a rate limit.
+Global rate limits do not apply to API keys with their own rate limits.

 **Usage**: